 Tip: Bring along a cooler or insulated bag to help keep things hot or cold if you’re going to be out for a few hours.

-Here’s one thing to add to your birthday adventure: Every few stops, give the birthday honoree a gift to open, while you enjoy your free food together.
-We take a few inexpensive gifts for the birthday person to unwrap along the way–a progressive meal with progressive gift opening.
+Here’s one thing to add to your birthday adventure: Every few stops, give the birthday honoree a gift to open while you enjoy your free food together.
+We take a few inexpensive gifts for the birthday person to unwrap along the way–a progressive meal with a progressive gift opening.

-Here is a breakdown from one of our birthday adventures.
+Here is a breakdown of one of our birthday adventures.
 Each line includes all of the things we received at each stop.
 It also includes the entire week’s adventure.

 Once you have all of your birthday goodies, enjoy them as a family in the vehicle, on a picnic, or for a special, eclectic dinner at home.